Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 Some rabbis are listening.
 For those Jews who chose not to circumcise but still want a ritual to mark their son’s inclusion into the Jewish people, there is an alternative ritual, the bris shalom.
 This can include a symbolic pricking of the foreskin to remove a drop of blood.
 Reform Jews accept that each generation needs to create contemporary forms of worship to express its connection to the tradition.
 It is quite likely that this movement will gain traction, as more Jews are spiritually led to recognize that circumcision is an impediment to the fulfillment of the Three Great Blessings that are available to all humanity in this age.

-We have discussed why circumcision, whatever its past value in establishing God’s symbolic ownership over the sexual realm and its prestige as an act of dedication to God, has no place in the world of God’s ideal.
-Circumcision is a mutilation of what Father Moon calls the most central and precious organ of the human body, the “palace of love.”
-Couples should not have to bear with the encumbrance circumcision places on their sexual life.
-Parents should protect the integrity of their Blessed Children’s sexual organs, to ensure them a future where they can find fulfillment in God’s love.
+Circumcision, whatever its past value in establishing God’s symbolic ownership over the sexual realm and its prestige as an act of dedication to God, has no place in the world of God’s ideal.
+Circumcision is a mutilation of what Rev. Moon calls called the most central and precious organ of the human body, the “palace of love.”
+Couples should not have to bear with the encumbrance that circumcision places on their sexual life.
+Above all, parents should protect the integrity of their children’s sexual organs, to ensure them a future where they can find complete fulfillment in love.

 The centrality of the sexual organs for our life with God can never be overstated.
 They bring together man and woman to complete the divine image, to resemble the Godhead which is “the harmonious union of masculinity and femininity.”
-(EDP, 19) They express the passionate love between man and woman, which enables God to experience the utmost joy by feeling His own masculinity and femininity, “the center of goodness... where God can be stimulated with joy for eternity.”
-(EDP, 30) They are the center of creativity, where God and human beings conceive children.
+(EDP, 19) They express the passionate love between man and woman, which also enables God to experience the utmost joy by feeling His own masculinity and femininity join in their love-making.
+Thus, the sexual organs are “the center of goodness... where God can be stimulated with joy for eternity.”
+(EDP, 30) They are the center of co-creativity, where God and human beings together conceive children.
 They are the center of truth, expressing the truth of human life, the truth of the conscience, and the truth of our purpose.

 Circumcision never should have existed.
 Had there been no fall, Adam and Eve would have enjoyed their conjugal life with Adam’s organ intact.
 Yet we saw how circumcision came into existence after mistakes in the providence required that God protect Abraham’s family and descendants from the devil’s depredations.
 Circumcision may have preserved God’s indirect dominion over the sexual realm of life, but even so there were better ways, ways that did not require the mutilation of human flesh.

-It is logical to conclude that God would have wished to make sure that Jesus was not circumcised, so he could fulfill his original mission as the Second Adam to establish God’s ideal family.
-Hence I have argued that God only intended circumcision as a temporary measure which, like animal sacrifices and Egyptian slavery, was to be finished within 400 years after Abraham’s failed offering.
+It is logical to conclude that God would have wished to make sure that Jesus was not circumcised, so that he could fulfill his original mission as the Second Adam to establish God’s ideal family and Kingdom.
+Hence I have argued that God only intended circumcision as a temporary measure which, like slavery in Egypt, was to be finished within 400 years after Abraham’s failed offering.
 There were opportunities to end it with Judah and Tamar and more substantially with Moses and Zipporah.
-Even at the last minute, God sought to set up circumstances in Zechariah’s family that would protect Jesus from the circumcision knife.
+Even at the last minute, God sought to set up circumstances around Jesus’ conception and birth that could have protected him from the circumcision knife.

 Jesus’ circumcision was an affront to the heart of God, and the first of the many cuts he would suffer during his short life.
 God had to endure seeing Jesus, His only Son, go under the knife, knowing that his circumcision would forever encumber the ideal family that God longed to establish through the Messiah in those days.

-Doctors are encouraging parents of newborn boys, including Blessed Children, to have them circumcised.
-Yet the only official Unificationist text to discuss circumcision, The Tradition, after stating that “there is no spiritual reason for circumcision,” ultimately leaves the decision of whether to circumcise up to the parents.
+Some doctors encourage the parents of newborn boys to have them circumcised.
+Even the only official Unificationist text to discuss circumcision, The Tradition, despite stating that “there is no spiritual reason for circumcision,” ultimately leaves the decision of whether to circumcise up to the parents.
 This means that many Unificationist parents, thinking that they are doing what is medically best for their child, are choosing circumcision.
-How many hundreds of Blessed Children have already been thus condemned to a handicapped love life, unable to achieve the fullness of the Second Blessing?
+How many thousands of next generation boys are already thus condemned to a handicapped love life, unable to achieve the fullness of the love that God intended?
 Surely, God continues to be grieved over this situation.

-By clarifying the damage that circumcision does to God’s ideal, and by elucidating the painful providence around circumcision over the course of history, it is hoped that Unificationist parents will gain conviction to firmly reject circumcision for their Blessed Children.
+By clarifying the damage that circumcision does to God’s ideal and elucidating the painful providence around circumcision over the course of history, I hope that all parents will gain conviction to firmly reject circumcision for their children.

 Ultimately, I believe, male circumcision will be recognized as an act of violence perpetrated on defenseless infants who have no choice in the matter.
 It will be seen as child abuse, as a violation of human rights, every bit as odious as the female circumcision practiced among certain peoples of Africa.
-There will, of course, be an exception for observant Jews who see circumcision as an expression of their religious freedom.
-But like celibacy for Roman Catholics, circumcision is a tradition that should not continue in the Kingdom of God .
+There will, of course, be an exception for observant Jews who defend circumcision as a necessary expression of their faith.
+But like celibacy for Roman Catholic priests and nuns, circumcision is a tradition that should not continue in the Kingdom of God.

 All EDP references are to Exposition of the Divine Principle (New York: HSA-UWC, 1996).